 Robert Alan Yekovich became the fifth dean of the Shepherd School of Music at Rice University in 2003.
-He is also the Elma Schneider Professor of Music at the university.
+He stepped down as dean on June 30, 2021 and returned to the faculty as Elma Schneider Professor of Music at the university.

 After receiving a bachelor’s and master’s of music from the Lamont School of Music at Denver, Yekovich earned a doctorate at Columbia University.
 He has held teaching positions at Columbia University, Connecticut College, the University of North Carolina School of the Arts and the University of Denver.